breedx2/fstaps/README.md

 There is no security -- any user can edit the tap list.

-Please feel free to fork and make moar awesomer.
+Please fork this project and make moar awesomer!
+Thanks!